KSP-KOS/KOS/doc/source/addons/Trajectories.rst

     :type: :struct:`Boolean`
     :access: Get

+    **Did Not Exist in Trajectories before 2.0.0!**

+    *If :attr:`TRAddons:ISVERTWO` is false, using this suffix will cause a runtime error.*

     The Trajectories Addon can be given a target position on the ground.
     This is true if such a position is selected, or false if it is not.